Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 where the subsets $A_i$, $i=1,\dots,6$ are defined as follows: \begin{itemize} \item Arcs that describe the transit from a pick-up node in a set $V_{i^+}$, i.e., from a user $i$'s pick-up location, to a drop-off node in $V_{j^-}$, i.e., to the drop-off location of a user $j$, where $j=i$ is possible, but where $j$ may also be another user from the current passengers in the vehicle:

-Note that such arcs reflect the case that the vehicle travels from a user $i$'s pick-up location to a user $j$'s drop-off location, and all users except user $j$ (if there are any) remain seated. \item Arcs that describe the transit from a pick-up node in a set $V_{i^+}$, i.e., from a user $i$'s pick-up location, to another pick-up node from a set $V_{j^+}$ with $j\neq i$, i.e., to another user $j$'s pick-up location:
+\item Arcs that describe the transit from a pick-up node in a set $V_{i^+}$, i.e., from a user $i$'s pick-up location, to another pick-up node from a set $V_{j^+}$ with $j\neq i$, i.e., to another user $j$'s pick-up location:

-Arcs in $A_2$ thus represent the trip of the vehicle from a user $i$'s pick-up location to another user $j$'s pick-up location, where user $j$ additionally enters the vehicle. \item Arcs that describe the transit from a drop-off node in a set $V_{i^-}$, i.e., from a user $i$'s drop-off location, to a pick-up node in a set $V_{j^+}$, $j\neq i$, i.e., to another user $j$'s pick-up location:
+\item Arcs that describe the transit from a drop-off node in a set $V_{i^-}$, i.e., from a user $i$'s drop-off location, to a pick-up node in a set $V_{j^+}$, $j\neq i$, i.e., to another user $j$'s pick-up location:

 \item Arcs that describe the transit from a drop-off node in a set $V_{i^-}$, i.e., from a user $i$'s drop-off location, to a node in $V_{j^-}$, $j\neq i$, i.e., to another user $j$'s drop-off location: